How to Get a Scaffolds Trading License in Dubai

 Submit your application along with required documents, including passport copies and a business plan if required

-Receive initial approval and proceed with licence fee payment
+Receive initial approval and proceed with license fee payment

-Obtain your trading licence and company registration documents
+Obtain your trading license and company registration documents

 Apply for visas for shareholders and employees